Bilal Ashraf: Career

 Ashraf initially worked as a hedge consultant in New York, but he later quit his job and moved to London in order to study animation and visual effects at the insistence of his late sister, Sadia Ashraf, a director as well as a teacher of filmmaking at the New York University, who wanted to improve Pakistan's cinema and with whom he created Radical Films.
 She is the reason he decided to become an actor.
 Ashraf has named Pink Floyd as his all-time favourite band, and has chosen Scent of a Woman as the movie that pushed him to become an actor, while he also described sculpting and painting as his "hidden talents."

 Ashraf made a cameo appearance in the 2014 thriller film O21.
 In 2016, Ashraf made his lead acting debut in Janaan, a romantic comedy, alongside Armeena Khan and Ali Rehman Khan, which was appreciated by critics as well as by the audiences.
 The next year he appeared in the war film Yalghaar, which had a decent opening at the box office, while his other 2017 release, Rangreza, was both a critical and commercial failure.

 In 2019, he played the leading role in Ehteshamuddin's directorial debut, Superstar, produced by Momina Duraid and with Mahira Khan as co-star.
-Superstar becomes the highest-grossing film for Bilal Ashraf.
+Superstar became the highest-grossing film for Bilal Ashraf.
 Explaining his long absence since Rangreza, he said that, considering its missed potential, he'll look more seriously at the scripts, and also shared the fact that he took acting classes in the United Kingdom as well as theater classes with actor Sunil Shankar in the NAPA, in Karachi.

 In 2021, he launched his acting career on television with Aik Hai Nigar and also became a producer, founding the production house Behive Transmedia with director-actor Ehteshamuddin, their first release being the historical drama Khaab Toot Jaatay Hain.

+In 2026, he reunited with Ehteshamuddin for the action film Khan Tumhara, which was initially scheduled for an Eid al-Adha release.
+He performed his own stunts during filming, sustaining injuries.
+The film was delayed, and no new release date has been announced.